prabhamarkandan/prabhamarkandan.github.io/_posts/2025-08-16-radical-candor-emotional-intelligence-and-embracing-conflict.md

 categories: engineering leadership
 ---

-**Imagine this:** A teammate pitches an idea destined to fail—but everyone stays silent.
+**Imagine this:** A teammate pitches an idea destined to fail - but everyone stays silent.
 Tension simmers.
 Why?
 Because conflict feels unsafe.
 What if it didn’t have to?

 We’ve all been there - holding back feedback, biting our tongues, avoiding tough conversations.
 But conflict **can be constructive**, turning friction into trust, mistakes into lessons, and tough talks into breakthroughs.
 And when handled well, we can come out the other side with relationships not just intact, but strengthened.